Historical Tales | News | Vampires | Zombies | Werewolves

 Fact: If a vampire did spend the night in a coffin, it probably had nothing to do with sleeping preference.
 In the old days, many bite victims were interred while still in a vampiric coma.
 The truth is, vampires will sleep wherever they feel safe.

 Fact: Vampires have sensitive noses and can be momentarily driven off by pungent odors.
 However, this method of deterrence is unreliable and certainly won't work on an experienced vampire.

-Fact: Unless used as a melee or throwing weapon, or heated as a torture device, crosses have absolutely no effect on vampires.
+Fact: Unless heated as a torture device, or used as some kind of melee or throwing weapon, crosses have absolutely no effect on vampires.
 They have no trouble entering churches either.

 Fact: Because their blood clots quickly and is circulated by skeletal muscles, vampires can easily survive injuries to the heart and torso, and they have little trouble freeing themselves from impalement.
 They also have no apparent allergy to wood (or silver for that matter).

 A vampiric patient is set ablaze by sunlight in|

 Fact: Sunlight renders vampires, with their hyperdilated irises and reflective retinas, blind.
 It also causes neural pathways to fire randomly in the brain, creating an extreme epileptic reaction.
 Lastly, vampiric skin is highly sensitive to UV rays, becoming badly burned and blistered within minutes.
 However, as dramatic as these reactions may appear, not even a hint of smoke will occur.

 Fact: Holy water, or any water for that matter, has little effect on vampires.
 They can, however, still be drowned, and they generally hate getting wet as it can lower their body temperature, making them less energetic and able to hunt.

 nothings to his next victim.